Perfect LinkedIn 'About' Summary: Tips & Example

 Green geometrical pattern

-These days, however, other tools are becoming just as important.
-Take your LinkedIn profile, for example.
-If you’re looking for a great way to market your skills and advance your career, you need to have the perfect summary about you on your LinkedIn profile to make that ideal first impression.
-Of course, there’s a good chance that you’re not familiar with everything that goes into the creation of a perfect LinkedIn profile About section.
-Don’t panic!
+If you’re looking for a great way to market your skills and advance your career, you need to have the perfect summary about you on your LinkedIn profile to make an ideal first impression.
+And, if you’re not familiar with everything that goes into the creation of a perfect About section, don’t panic!
+By the end of this post, you'll have plenty of tips and examples of a LinkedIn summary to craft your own.

 Why is a good LinkedIn profile important?

-First, though, we can understand if you might be wondering why this even matters.
-After all, if you have a great resume and marketable skills, these little things don’t really matter all that much in the final analysis – right?
+You might be wondering if an emphasis on your LinkedIn profile really matters.
+After all, if you have a great resume and marketable skills, these little things don’t really matter all that much in the final analysis — right?
 Wrong!

 The fact is that employers are looking at LinkedIn profiles.
-One survey from Jobvite reveals that fully 93% of all employers regularly review job candidate LinkedIn profiles – and that means that yours had better be solid if you want to capture their attention.
+Research suggests that 40% of employers won’t consider candidates that don’t have a LinkedIn profile — so if you don’t have one, you should.
+On top of that, 78% of recruiters use LinkedIn to recruit and research candidates — that means yours had better be solid if you want to capture their attention.

-And by solid, we mean that it had better be solid at every level.
-You need the right perspective, the right active voice, and even the right profile picture – sized to the right specification.
-For the record, that picture should be 200 by 200 pixels, and present just the right image to the world.
+And by solid, we mean it had better be solid at every level.
+You need the right perspective, the right active voice, and even the right profile picture — sized to the right specification.
+For the record, that picture should be 320 by 320 pixels, and present just the right image to the world.

-You also need to remember that the headline is one of the most overlooked sections.
-Here is a good post on writing a good LinkedIn headline.
+You also need to remember the headline is one of the most overlooked sections.
+Here is a good post on writing a killer LinkedIn headline.

 Is a LinkedIn summary the same as a resume summary?

 Not quite.
-As we've discussed in other posts, your LinkedIn and your resume have different goals, so they should be written differently.
-We wrote a great post on the differences between a resume and LinkedIn summary.
+Your LinkedIn profile and your resume have different goals, so they should be written differently.

 To further differentiate the two, LinkedIn recently switched the profile summary section of LinkedIn pages to an "About" section.
-It serves the same purpose--to introduce yourself and what you've done in your profession--but should have a more informal, conversational tone than your resume.
+It serves the same purpose — to introduce yourself and what you've done in your profession — but should use a more personable and conversational tone than your resume.

-It's a great place to integrate keywords on your profile, include how you'd like to be contacted, and feature media, links, or even your whole resume.
+The About section is a great place to integrate keywords on your profile, include how you'd like to be contacted, and feature media and links that showcase career accomplishments.

 Expert Tip